Got a question about Newcastle? Let us help…!

 Newcastle has a rich and diverse history, with so much to keep the history buff intrigued for days on end.
 From Fire and Earth, Newcastle Museum’s permanent exhibition on the city’s industrial history, to Fort Scratchley (our coastal defence building, dating back to 1882), from the iconic Bogey Hole (sea bath, the city’s oldest European construction) to the Lock-Up (the city’s former police cells) and Convict Lumberyard, Newcastle has history seeping out of its pores.
 Make sure you spend some time visiting the Anzac Memorial Walk – spectacular views, stunning architecture and close-to-home history combine for a truly memorable experience.

 There are plenty of great spots to eat and drink in Newcastle.
 Darby Street has a cool, relaxed vibe and is home to some superb restaurants and bars.
 If dinner and drinks with accompanying water views is more your thing, head to Honeysuckle.
 There’s also an awesome array of venues around the city centre.
-Take your pick!
+Take your pick, or check out our eat + drink section.

 Newcastle has a great nightlife.
 There are plenty of bars and clubs in the city centre, Honeysuckle offers a stunning waterfront dining and bar experience, while Darby Street has a number of uber-cool places to explore.
 For more information, check out our Newcastle After Dark guide!